viatk/GC-analyzer/README.md

 **To visualize GC content**

-``Rscript Plot_GC_Content.R --file worm_TAS.fasta --regionLength 2000 --binSize 50 --label "TSS" --sortRegionSize 0 --numberOfHexbins 100 ``
+``Rscript Plot_GC_Content.R --file worm_TES.fasta --regionLength 2000 --binSize 50 --label "TSS" --sortRegionSize 0 --numberOfHexbins 100 ``

 Below is GC content plotted for TESs in *C. elegans* using above command.
 As you can see from the plot, TESs are highly AT rich.
 <img src=./TES_heatmap_plot.png>